QwazyWabbitWOS/tmg/README.md

 * Configuration: The usual Quake2 setup for your platform.
 * Dependencies: None.
 * Database configuration: none
-* How to run tests
-* Deployment instructions

 ### Contribution guidelines ###

-* Writing tests: If you write tests for this, please contribute.
+* Writing tests: If you write tests for this, please contribute them.
 * Code review: currently a work in progress.
 There were several portability issues.
-* If you spot bugs or some feature doesn't work, please describe the problem and the platform(s) you're testing on and how to reproduce it.
+* If you spot a bug or some feature doesn't work, please describe the problem and the platform(s) you're testing on and how to reproduce the bug.

 ### Who do I talk to? ###